patlun/mousetrapboxes/README.md

 ## Execution
 Open the file mouse.scad in Openscad and either edit directly or use the Customizer.
 The defaults gives a box for a standard Swedish mouse trap.

-# Stl
+# Scad files

-There is stl files for the top and bottom with and without locking mechanism in the stl directory
+There is some files using a common file (mousetrap_common.scad, the provided files gives the ability to create bottom and top for normal Swedish mouse traps and Mjölner mouse traps with and with out locking mechanism.

 - [Small mouse trap top and bottom](src/mouse.scad)
 - [Small mouse trap top and bottom with locking](src/mouse_w_lock.scad)